 - Make your store visitors frustrated – normally, it should take clients not more than 3 clicks to reach any product page from the main page.

 It means that the first step in developing your future dropshipping store is thinking out its structure.
-Your e-commerce website needs to be organized logically, clearly and quite simply.
+Your ecommerce website needs to be organized logically, clearly and quite simply.
 And to achieve that, you need to start with choosing the most relevant keywords.

-SEO for e-commerce website: choosing keywords
+SEO for ecommerce websites: choosing keywords

 Why would you need to start with keywords?